helloworld-UwU/agar3000/README.md

 6. Supported image formats are JPG and PNG.

 ### Hardware
-Agar3000 can run on any x86-based system operating under **Windows or Linux**.
+Agar3000 can run on any x86-based system operating under **Windows or Linux** and requires up to 1G of RAM.
 It can also utilize a compatible GPU to significantly accelerate computations.

 - NVIDIA GPUs are supported via CUDA (with cuDNN), starting from the Maxwell architecture and newer (e.g., GTX 780 Ti, 900 series and above), on both Linux and Windows systems.
 - AMD GPUs are supported via ROCm, starting from the Vega architecture (e.g., RX Vega, RX 5000 series and newer), on Linux only.